 Debbie Faith Mickelson wrote her first short story around the age of 13.
 It wasn’t until a year after her youngest was born that she returned to her passion.
 Escaping her previous life as an aerospace software engineer, she now writes for children and young adults.
 She loves that words create dreams and take children places.
 “Books and the passion for reading are the best gifts we can give the world.”

 Lisa L. Owens's career in children's publishing has spanned nearly 25 years.
 She has authored 95+ books for young people, including early readers, chapter books, graphic novels, and a wide variety of nonfiction for PreK–YA audiences.
 As a former in-house editor and longtime freelancer, she's worked in various editorial capacities—from concept to market—on thousands of published works for all ages.
-Publishing in Summer 2017 is her book Heroes of Pearl Harbor, the first of her four titles examining the drama of World War II through the lens of people who lived it.
+Publishing in Summer 2017 is her book Attack on Pearl Harbor, the first of her four titles examining the drama of World War II through the lens of people who lived it.
 Lisa lives in Issaquah with her aerospace-engineer husband and their retired racing greyhound.
 To learn more, visit llowens.com and @LisaLOwens.

 Joni Sensel earned her MFA in Writing for Children and Young Adults from the Vermont College of Fine Arts.
 She’s the author of a handful of fantasies for middlegrade and YA readers, most recently The Skeleton’s Knife, the third book in her Farwalker Trilogy.
 Joni is a past Regional Advisor for our chapter and currently is a business writing freelancer and propagandist, living in the woods near Mt.
 Rainier.
 Read more at www.jonisensel.com.